Corridor is BACK!

 What type of poems does the Corridor Collective seek?
 Poems that provoke deep thought, offer encouragement, entertain, and/or share a story.
 Content must be friendly to all ages and lifestyles.
 Poems and art must be original and created by the submitter.
 Submission does not guarantee publication.

 How will people get this zine?
-The zine will be distributed by hand to various local shops, cafes, bookstores, and Little Free Libraries around Whatcom County by the Corridor Collective.
-Always 5-8 copies can be found at the breezeway between Village Book and the Colophone Cafe in Fairhaven because we love VB.
+The zine will be distributed by hand to various LOCAL shops, cafes, bookstores, and Little Free Libraries around Whatcom County by the Corridor Collective.
+Copies will be placed monthly on the community shelf at the breezeway between Village Books and the Colophon Cafe in Fairhaven because we love VB.

 These zines are Easter Eggs.
 These are hidden treasures.
 These will be cherished works of art beloved by many owned by few.